johanneskiesel/Comparing-Keyword-Importance-Across-Texts/README.md

 The method handles digital behavior data, including social media posts, comments, search queries, clickstream text (e.g., website titles), forum threads, and open-text survey responses.

 ## Sample Input Data
-The corpus data should look something like this:
+The corpus data used in the script is stored in JSON format at data/default_corpus.json and looks something like this:

 ```
 {